budinugroho15/kimiafarma-bigdata-analytics-internship/README.md

 ## 📊 Dashboard

-Semua visualisasi dibuat menggunakan **Google Looker Studio**.
+All visualizations are created using **Google Looker Studio**.
-Untuk melihat penjelasan lengkap dari setiap chart beserta insight, kunjungi file berikut:
+For a detailed explanation of each chart and related insights, see:
 📄 [Dashboard Description & Interactive Links](./dashboard/dashboard_description.md)

-**File yang tersedia di folder dashboard:**
+**Files in the dashboard folder:**
-- `dashboard_complete.pdf` – Versi PDF lengkap dari dashboard
+- `dashboard_complete.pdf` – Full PDF version of the dashboard
-- `dashboard_link.txt` – Link ke Google Looker Studio
+- `dashboard_link.txt` – Google Looker Studio link
-- `dashboard_description.md` – Penjelasan interaktif setiap chart dan insight utama
+- `dashboard_description.md` – Interactive explanations of charts and key insights

 ---

-## 📈 Insight Utama
+## 📈 Key Insights

-Dari proyek ini diperoleh beberapa insight penting sebagai berikut:
+From this project, several key insights were identified:

-1. **Tren Penjualan**
+1. **Sales Trend**
-   Kinerja penjualan dari tahun 2020 hingga 2023 menunjukkan tren yang relatif stagnan.
+   Sales performance from 2020 to 2023 shows a relatively stagnant trend.
-   Diperlukan strategi pemasaran dan operasional yang lebih efektif untuk meningkatkan pertumbuhan penjualan tahunan.
+   More effective marketing and operational strategies are needed to drive year-over-year growth.

-2. **Distribusi Penjualan Berdasarkan Provinsi**
+2. **Sales Distribution by Province**
-   Provinsi **Jawa Barat** mencatat penjualan tertinggi dengan kontribusi terbesar terhadap total pendapatan nasional Kimia Farma.
+   **West Java** recorded the highest sales with the largest contribution to Kimia Farma's total revenue.
-   Hal ini menunjukkan potensi pasar yang kuat di wilayah tersebut.
+   This indicates a strong market potential in the region.

-3. **Perbandingan Rating Cabang dan Rating Transaksi**
+3. **Branch Rating vs Transaction Rating**
-   Cabang dengan rating tinggi tidak selalu memiliki rating transaksi yang sebanding.
+   Branches with high ratings do not always have corresponding transaction ratings.
-   Diperlukan peningkatan kualitas pelayanan dan pengalaman pelanggan untuk memperkuat kepuasan konsumen secara menyeluruh.
+   Improving service quality and customer experience is essential to enhance overall customer satisfaction.

 ---

-## 👨‍💻 Tentang Pembuat
+## 👨‍💻 About the Author

-Saya **Dwi Budi Setyonugroho**, lulusan S1 Teknik Geologi yang memiliki ketertarikan kuat di bidang **Data Analytics**.
+I am **Dwi Budi Setyonugroho**, a graduate in Geological Engineering with a strong interest in **Data Analytics**.
-Saat ini saya sedang menyelesaikan **IBM Data Analyst Professional Certificate** di Coursera dan memiliki langganan tahunan untuk terus memperdalam keahlian di bidang ini.
+I am currently completing the **IBM Data Analyst Professional Certificate** on Coursera and hold an annual subscription to continuously enhance my skills in this field.

-Saya menguasai:
+**Technical Skills:**
 - **Advanced Excel**
 - **SQL** (JOINs, Aggregate, Subqueries, CTE)
 - **Python** (Pandas, NumPy, Seaborn, Matplotlib)
 - **Dashboarding Tools**: Google Looker Studio, IBM Cognos Analytics, Power BI

-Saya memiliki **passion yang kuat untuk berperan sebagai Data Analyst**, menganalisis data secara mendalam, dan mengubahnya menjadi insight yang actionable untuk mendukung pengambilan keputusan berbasis data.
+I have a **strong passion for the Data Analyst role**, analyzing data deeply and transforming it into actionable insights to support data-driven decision-making.

 ---

-## 📜 Lisensi
+## 📜 License
-Proyek ini menggunakan **MIT License**.
+This project is licensed under the **MIT License**.
-Lihat file [LICENSE](./LICENSE) untuk detail lebih lanjut.
+See [LICENSE](./LICENSE) for more details.